AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 # Indexes

-Indexes speed up and order the results of searches.
+Indexes expedite and order the results of searches.
 A key uniquely identifies a record within a collection of records.
 Keys are unique within the collection.

 In SDS, the key of type is also an index.
 The key is often referred to as the _primary index,_ while all other indexes are referred to as _secondary indexes_ or _secondaries_.

 A type that is used to define a stream must specify a key.
 When you add data to a stream, every key value must be unique.
-SDS will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.
+SDS does not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.

 In .NET, the SdsType properties that define the primary index are identified using an `OSIsoft.Sds.SdsMemberAttribute` and setting its `IsKey` field to true.
 If the key consists of only a single property, you can use the `System.ComponentModel.DataAnnotations.KeyAttribute`.
 Property or properties representing the primary index of a type have their `SdsTypeProperty.IsKey` field set to true.